Fabian Edwards: Bellator MMA

 After his highlight flying knee knockout, Edwards signed a multi-fight deal with Bellator.

 Edwards faced Lee Chadwick on 9 February 2019 at Bellator Newcastle, defeating the experienced veteran via unanimous decision.

 Debuting in his hometown for the first time, Edwards faced Falco Neto on 4 May 2019 at Bellator Birmingham, defeating Neto in highlight fashion, landing multiple upkicks on Neto that knocked him down, afterwards being finished by Edwards on the ground.
 Neto later tested positive for metabolites of methyltestosterone and nandrolone and was handed down a six-month suspension.

 After the win, Edwards signed a new deal with Bellator and in his first bout of the deal faced Jonathan Bosuku on 22 June 2019 at Bellator 223.
 He won the bout via unanimous decision.

 Edwards faced Mike Shipman on 23 November 2019 at Bellator London 2, defeating him in a close bout via split decision.

-After initially being booked against Costello Van Steenis for 16 May 2020 at Bellator London 3, the event was cancelled due to the COVID pandemic.
+After initially being booked against Costello van Steenis for 16 May 2020 at Bellator London 3, the event was cancelled due to the COVID pandemic.
 The bout was rebooked for 26 September 2020 at Bellator Milan 2, where Fabian lost his first bout in his career via split decision.

 Edwards faced Austin Vanderford on 21 May 2021 at Bellator 259, losing the bout via unanimous decision.

-Edwards, as a replacement for Norbert Novenyi, was scheduled to face Charlie Ward at Bellator 270 on 5 November 2021.
+Edwards, as a replacement for Norbert Növényi Jr., was scheduled to face Charlie Ward at Bellator 270 on 5 November 2021.
 Ward had to pull out however due to a ruptured bicep and was replaced by promotional newcomer Robert Fonseca.
 Fonseca couldn't get paperwork sorted in time and the bout was scratched, with no replacement sought.